 It is essential that the guidance given within each and beyond protection levels is observed.

 Support tailored to local circumstances

-To take account of the prevalence of COVID-19 in the community; currently some areas have very low COVID-19 levels, while others have moderate levels.
+To take account of the on-going cases of of COVID-19 in the community; currently some areas have very low COVID-19 levels, while others have moderate levels.
 If there is an outbreak in the Sheltered Housing Scheme a higher level of restrictions will be in place for the duration of the outbreak for example family and friends visiting will be asked to keep this to essential visits only, repairs will revert back to essential repairs and movement within the scheme will be kept to a minimum.
 Tenants will be advised when these restrictions will be imposed and when they will be relaxed.

 Individualised approach to welfare checks

 To minimise community transmission of the virus, it is still not safe for the Sheltered Housing Officer to visit all tenants in their own homes and the current approach to welfare checks will continue, the decisions on the type of contact and service you require should be person-centred and take into account your assessed needs and expressed preferences, balanced against any risks.
 A Sheltered Housing Officer will be in contact to discuss your needs and preferences with you.

 If you wish to speak to a Sheltered Housing Officer when they are on duty, there are area numbers and a Sheltered Housing Officer will answer your call.